Zoltan99/Zoltan/README.md

 4. navigate in terminal (on win commandline) to letolto.py folder.

-5. start with: python3 letolto.py (if you have python3 not instaled, install it)
+5. start with: python3 letolto.py (if you have python3 not instaled, install it), on windows: python letolto.py.

 6. the program ask the video files absolte path, paste the Skill-Share-Crawler created folder path, like this:(/home/z-home/Skill-Share-Crawler---DL-master/videos/Blender 28 complete course master all the basics of Blender/) hit enter